 Cape Fear Community College full-time employees automatically become members of the North Carolina Teachers’ and State Employees’ Retirement System (TSERS).
 Employees contribute 6% of their pre-tax salaries into the system.

-Members of the retirement system become vested after a minimum of five years of retirement service credit (including service with other agencies) if hired prior to August 1, 2011, or ten years if hired on or after August 1, 2011.
+Members of the retirement system become vested after a minimum of five years of retirement service credit (including service with other agencies).
 Vesting means that you are eligible to apply for lifetime monthly retirement benefits once you meet the minimum age and service requirements set forth by the retirement formula (as long as you do not withdraw your contributions).

 Employees may retire with unreduced benefits after: